 I have taken on responsibilities as president of Windsor Folk...it's a great listening space and a wonderful warm atmosphere...Windsor Folk, where music comes home!

-Always happy to have John Takle join me at a favourite locale....Taloola Cafe in Windsor.
+Always a happy memory of John Takle joining me at a favourite locale....Taloola Cafe in Windsor.

 “ Thank you for your message, and for the beautiful song, it was very moving.”